-Greece is a great country for solo travel.
-From safety tips to accommodation, these must-read tips will help you plan your upcoming solo trip to Greece!
+Greece is a great country for solo female travelers.
+From safety to accommodation, these tips will help you plan your solo trip to Greece!

 Solo traveling in Greece is an amazing experience.
 By being a solo traveler, you’ll meet a lot of friendly locals, travel on your own schedule, and have an arguably more authentic experience.
 I will admit that I got a lot of weird looks from locals and travelers when I told them I was traveling alone, but Greece turned out to be one of the safest places I’ve traveled as a solo female.